-The majority of residents also practice defecation in open fields, rivers and water streams within or nearby their communities with limited scope for physical distancing and hand washing/appropriate hygiene measures.
-Open drains in these settlements are often blocked with solid waste and effluents and as the workers who are typically responsible for maintaining the drains are reluctant to come into the communities during the lockdown, hence deteriorating conditions and higher levels of risk to other infectious diseases are on the horizon.
-Early evidence suggests traces of COVID-19 virus have been found in the faeces of some patients diagnosed with COVID-19 as well as in untreated wastewater5.
+The majority of residents also practice defecation in open fields, rivers and water streams within or nearby their communities with limited scope for physical distancing and appropriate hand washing/hygiene measures.
+Open drains in these settlements are often blocked with solid waste and effluents.
+As the workers who are typically responsible for maintaining the drains are reluctant to come into the communities during the lockdown, conditions of these channels are deteriorating and higher levels of risk to other infectious diseases are on the horizon.
+Early evidence suggests traces of COVID-19 virus have been found in the faeces of some patients diagnosed with COVID-19 as well as in untreated wastewater6.
 It is premature to tell the impact of exposure to human faeces and wastewater; however, it could result in added risk for COVID infections.